 I joined a running club when I was 50, ran my first marathon (London) aged 53 and set off to walk across the Algarve a week later.
 Aged 54, I backpacked along the Catalonia coastline and won my first Welsh medal for cross-country running (a team effort for which I can take little credit).

-A few weeks ago, I was third overall in my age category in a series of local road races.
+In 2017, at 56 I was third overall in my age category in a series of local road races (Gwent County League) and picked up a nice tee-shirt proclaiming I was a ‘winner’.

-I hope there are many firsts (or thirds) yet to come because I honestly believe you’re never too old to set yourself a challenge and go out there and achieve your goal.
+I hope there will be many more firsts (or thirds) in the future because I honestly believe you’re never too old to set yourself a challenge and go out there and achieve your goal.
 You might not share my passion for outdoor activities, but I hope my website encourages you to get out there and pursue something you feel equally passionate about … and remember you’re only as old as you feel!